Hybrid work is the future | Point of view | Genpact

 Tools that allow companies to measure employee sentiment are also important for understanding how employees perceive various internal initiatives or even external global trends and their impact on culture.

-"Technology is available to help organizations understand how declining numbers of women in the workplace and a lack of diversity in general impacts employee connections and company culture," says Jesse Murray, employee experience leader at Rightpoint, a Genpact company.
+For instance, workplace analytics can provide insights into emerging, situational trends, such as women and women of color withdrawing from the workplace since the pandemic.1 "Technology is available to help organizations understand how declining numbers of women in the workplace and a lack of diversity in general impacts employee connections and company culture," says Jesse Murray, employee experience leader at Rightpoint, a Genpact company.
 "Use of technology in this way is a critical – and underutilized – tool in building cultures that endure, and we are seeing more and more companies embrace this idea."

 The power of weak ties to spark collaboration and innovation